diyscif/diyscif/scif-thesis.md

 room.
 Similar filters also exist for control lines. [@wolfsperger2008, pp.
 271-276]

-![Different mounting configurations of power line filters [@wolfsperger2008, p.
+![Different Mounting Configurations of Power Line Filters [@wolfsperger2008, p.
 276]](images/powerlinefilters.png){height=40%}

-Data lines are best passed through the electromagnetic shield by converting them to fiber optic cables using a media converter.
-Fiber optic cables not only enable very high data transmission rates, but they are also beneficial from a shielding perspective, since they are made entirely from non-conductive material.
-To eliminate electromagnetic leaks through the cable tunnel, they should be fed through hollow conductors whose cut-off frequency is sufficiently high or through special fiber optic grommets.
-The purpose-built grommets wrap tightly around the individual fiber optic cores leaving no gaps for even the highest-frequency leaking emanations. [@wolfsperger2008, p.
+Data lines are best passed through the electromagnetic shield by first converting them onto fiber optic cables using a media converter.
+Fiber optic cables not only enable very high data transmission rates, but are also beneficial from a shielding perspective, since they are made entirely from non-conductive material.
+To eliminate electromagnetic leaks through the cable penetration, they should be fed through hollow conductors whose cut-off frequency is sufficiently high or through special fiber optic grommets.
+The purpose-built grommets wrap tightly around the individual fiber optic cores leaving no gaps for even the highest-frequency emanations to leak.
+[@wolfsperger2008, p.
 281]

+Screws for affixing cable ducts, pipes, facing shells, claddings, suspended ceilings, radiators, etc. should only puncture the electromagnetic shield through special shielding anchor plates.
+These anchor plates are sheet metal disks that are attached to the room shielding over a large area with an RF gasket or highly conductive adhesive.
+They insure a larger contact area between the screw and shield, to couple them with as low an impedance as possible.
+This helps maintain continuous electrical conductivity, limiting the effect the hole has on the shield's overall performance. [@wolfsperger2008, pp. 334-335]

 Heating, ventilation, and air conditioning vents and ducts should incorporate honey comb panels at the protected space boundary.
 These make use of the fact that hollow conductors have high attenuation properties below their cut-off frequency.
-With sufficiently small hollow conductors the cut-off frequency can be raised to a point that almost all waves fall in this highly attenuating spectrum blow the cut-off freuqency. [@wolfsperger2008, p.
-282-284] Due to their small hollow spaces honeycomb filters restrict air flow.
-They must be dimensioned with a sufficiently large cross-section area to supply the necessary air for all occupants and discharge an equivalent amount of exhaust air.
+With sufficiently small hollow conductors the cut-off frequency can be raised to a point where almost all waves fall in its highly attenuating spectrum below the cut-off freuqency. [@wolfsperger2008, p.
+282-284] Due to their small hollow spaces, honeycomb filters restrict air flow.
+They must be dimensioned with a sufficiently large cross-section area to supply the necessary air for all occupants and discharge the equivalent amount of exhaust air on the other side.
 Ventilation is absolutely necessary in SCIFs with airtight electromagnetic shields, otherwise there is a serious risk of suffocation for the occupants.
 As an example, a SCIF with 10 occupants requires ca. 360 m^3^/h of fresh air per hour.
-With a ventilation duct with a cross-section area of 0.1 m^2^ (30x30 cm) this results in a necessary air flow velocity of 3600 m/h = 1 m/s.
+For a ventilation duct with a cross-section area of 0.1 m^2^ (30x30 cm) this results in a necessary air flow velocity of 3600 m/h = 1 m/s.
 Under these condtions, a 18 GHz honeycomb panel would cause a pressure loss of 0.1 mbar which would have to be compensated by the ventillation system.
 The same goes for the exhaust air side. [@wolfsperger2008, pp. 355-358]

 Refrigerant lines and water pipes should be fed through purpose-built pipe penetrations as shown in @wolfsperger2008 Schematic 4.40 and 4.52.
 These enclose the tubes or pipes and ensure electrical conductivity around the circumference of the penetration.

-Designated heating and cooling of the room can be achieved using electrical heating fed through the line filter and a ductless minisplit units with all refrigerant and control lines fed through the shielding as described above.
+Controlled heating of the SCIF can be achieved using electrical heating fed from the power line filter.
+The SCIF can be cooled using a ductless mini-split unit with all refrigerant lines fed through purpose-built pipe penetrations, power lines fed through the power line filter, and control lines fed through a control line filter.

 A vapor barrier should be installed on both sides of the perimeter wall to protect it from moisture penetration by condensate.
-Especially with a mobile SCIF unit, the vapor pressure gradient can alternate throughout the year.
-Sometimes transpiration and heating on the inside with simultaneous cold air conditions on the outside will cause moisture to diffuse from the inside to the outside, while AC on the inside with high temperatures and humidity on the outside (tropical conditions) will cause moisture to diffuse in the other direction.
-The wall should be protected from both cases. [@wolfsperger2008, pp. 358-360]
+Especially in a mobile SCIF unit, the vapor pressure gradient can alternate throughout the year.
+Sometimes transpiration and heating on the inside with simultaneous cold air conditions on the outside will cause moisture to diffuse from the inside to the outside, whereas other times AC on the inside with high temperatures and humidity on the outside (tropical conditions) will cause moisture to diffuse in the other direction.
+The wall should be protected from both cases. [@wolfsperger2008, pp.
+358-360]

 ### Safety